pudly/schmopera-hugo/content/articles/celebrating-10-years-of-opera-by-request.md

 ---
-title: Celebrating 10 years of Opera By Request
+title: "Celebrating 10 years of Opera By Request"
 ---

 Hello Schmop-Tops,